top of page

 • TLS/SSL: Both Gmail and Outlook use Transport Layer Security (TLS) for email encryption, indicated in headers.

-• SPF/DKIM/DMARC: Authentication methods to verify sender identity, also present in headers.
+• SPF/DKIM/DMARC/ARC: Authentication methods to verify sender identity, also present in headers.

 Server-Side Changes